Skip to main content

 • graphics

-• “Finished and got ending A, this was an absolute blast to play from start to finish; the artstyle and world set-pieces were phenomenal and one-of-a-kind, the enemy variety and designs were wonderful, and the atmosphere of each level was absolutely mesmerizing with each level having a completely different vibe and setting.”
+• “Finished and got ending A, this was an absolute blast to play from start to finish, the artstyle and world set-pieces were phenomenal and one-of-a-kind, the enemy variety and designs were wonderful, and the atmosphere of each level was absolutely mesmerizing.”

 • music

-• “Not a lot of music in the game - you hear some OST here and there, but it lasts for like 1 minute and then you roam in silence until you hit another "trigger" or "sound box" and it plays again, which is sad.”
+• “Not a lot of music in game - you hear some OST here and there, but it lasts for like 1 minute and then you roam in silence until you hit another 'trigger' or 'sound box' and it plays again, which is sad.”

-• “The environments of Mohrta are rich and visually appealing, but besides some background noise (wind blowing, water splashing, birds chirping...), the areas are overly quiet and dull without even a small amount of background music, let alone combat music for combat.”
+• “The environments are rich and visually appealing, but besides some background noise (wind blowing, water splashing, birds chirping...), the areas are overly quiet and dull without even a small amount of background music, let alone combat music.”

 • atmosphere

-• “Finished and got ending A, I'm aware there's other endings but I think I can give full consensus on the content of the game: this was an absolute blast to play from start to finish.
-The art style and world set-pieces were phenomenal and one-of-a-kind, the enemy variety and designs were wonderful and made me keep playing to see more, and the atmosphere of each level was absolutely mesmerizing, which is even more impressive with how each level has a completely different vibe and setting.”
+• “Finished and got Ending A, this was an absolute blast to play from start to finish.
+The art style and world set-pieces were phenomenal and one-of-a-kind.
+The enemy variety and designs were wonderful and kept me engaged.
+The atmosphere of each level was absolutely mesmerizing, with each level having a completely different vibe and setting.”

 • optimization

-• “The performance is so bad no matter what I tried, with levels like the swamp literally being unplayable.”
+• “The performance is so bad no matter what I tried doing, with levels like the swamp literally being unplayable.”

-• “Performance is abysmal for what this game is; you notice cracks forming in the very first level after getting to the hub, but by the time you're at 3-1 the game is crashing down to sub-30 FPS.”
+• “Performance is abysmal for what this game is, you notice some cracks forming in the very first level after getting to the hub but by the time you're at 3-1 the game is crushing down to sub-30.”

 • character development